 There are NO food options at the Punchbowl Road end, or toilets!

 The walks around Kilcunda are wonderfully refreshing as this side of the coast is completely exposed.
 Expect rough, wild seas and hang on to your hats!
 The best thing to do once you're on your walk (apart from admiring the scenery) is to listen.
 You'll hear the birds twittering, the rustle of wild grasses and the splash of waves as they crash onto the rocks below.

 Note: More information on the whole George Bass Coastal Walk at this link.

-We're told that local groups have worked hard to re-vegetate the area.
-Thanks to their efforts, birds populations have flourished, making the walks extra special.
+We're told that local groups have worked hard to re-vegetate the areas at the Kilcunda end.
+Thanks to their efforts, bird populations have flourished, making the walks extra special.

 The locations of the wildflowers are approximate only.
-This walk took us about 1.5 hours each way as the route has a few hills and there were plenty of reasons to stop and admire.
-Please check the Parks Victoria map listed above for more information.
+The east section from Kilcunda to Punchbowl Beach took us about 1.5 hours each way as the route has a few hills and there were plenty of reasons to stop and admire.
+Please check the Parks Victoria map listed above ('Find Out More') for more information.
 This map is readily available in Kilcunda itself (at the general store or at the motel).